It’s because of quality, right? Wrong.

 3. Know the Extraction Method Used

-Next, when shopping for CBD, you need to know other things like what extraction method was used to make the product – CO2 (preferred, slower, more costly) or ethanol (faster, cheaper) which can leave residual hydrocarbon solvents behind.
-CO2 can be better at also preserving the plant’s terpenes which (long story, short) can be additive to the product’s “entourage” effect.
+Next, when shopping for CBD, you should be aware of other product information such as what extraction method was used to make the product – CO2 (preferred, slower, more costly) or ethanol (faster, cheaper) which can leave residual hydrocarbon solvents behind.
+CO2 can be better at also preserving the plant’s terpenes which (long story, short) can be additive to the product’s entourage effect.

 4. Find and View the Certificate of Analysis

 Lastly, you will want to look for a “certificate of analysis” (CoA) that will show the purity of your CBD.
 If you don’t understand how to read them, at least be sure one is available for you to look at.
+A certificate of analysis proves the efficacy of a CBD product batch.
 The CBD sellers that offer no CoA at all are the ones to be wary of.

-Now that you understand some of the basics about selecting your CBD, let’s talk about price.
+Now that you understand some of the basics about selecting CBD and what’s currently on the market, let’s talk about the reason for the pricing.
 The biggest thing about price is availability.
 Stated simply, this is supply and demand.

 There are dozens of articles online that try to justify high CBD prices.
 Generally, they discuss how expensive it is to grow.
 This is true.